strat0sphere/ThriftTutorial/thriftDocumentation/source/thrift-stack.rst

 Runtime Library
 ----------------
 The protocol and transport layer are part of the runtime library.
-This means that it is to define a service and change the protocol and transport without recompiling the code.
+This means that it is possible to define a service and change the protocol and transport without recompiling the code.

 Protocol Layer
 ^^^^^^^^^^^^^^